ethereum/consensus-specs/tests/README.md

 by clients is that every few days
 [new test specifications are released](https://github.com/ethereum/consensus-spec-tests/releases), in a format [documented here](https://github.com/ethereum/consensus-specs/tree/dev/tests/formats).
-All the clients know how to use tests in the format.
+All the consensus layer clients implement test-runners that consume the test vectors in this standard format.

 <!--
 ### ZRNT, an Example